inex/ixp-manager-docs-md/docs/usage/customer-notes.md

 ## Notes in Customer Overview

-The following image shows the standard customer overview page (as per v4.8.0) with the *Notes* tab selected and two sample notes:
+The following image shows the standard customer overview page with the *Notes* tab selected and two sample notes:

 ![Customer Notes Overview](img/customer-notes-overview.png)